-Almost 6,000 children are currently living in care in Ireland, with more than 90% of those in foster care.
+Almost 6,000 children are currently living in care in Ireland, with nearly 90% of those in foster care.
 As of October 2022, 87% of children in care had an allocated social worker, meaning over 750 children did not have this support.